DukeCHSI/TitrationAnalysis/README.md

 Please cite the repository as the following: Li K, Dennison SM. <em>TitrationAnalysis</em> tool [Computer Software] (2023).
 # Description
+The <em>TitrationAnalysis</em> tool is intended for the high-throughput analysis of binding kinetics data collected on multiple platforms.
+Currently, the <em>TitrationAnalysis</em> tool supports the analysis of data exported from Carterra LSA (SPRi), Biacore T200 (SPR) and ForteBio Octet Red384 (BLI).
+The <em>TitrationAnalysis</em> tool is currently built as a Mathematica<sup>:tm:</sup> package.
+The package was built on Mathematica 12.0 and adapted for Mathematica 13.0.
+After the package installation, most of the user interactions will be guided by pop-up windows within Mathematica.

 # Getting Started
 ## Installation
 Open the package file (with extension “.m”) in Mathematica<sup>:tm:</sup>.
 Go to **File → Install**, and install the package as shown in the image below and click “OK”.
 For Mathematica 13.0 and above, please use the corresponding version contained in this repository.